connectrpc/connect-query-es/README.md

 If you're not yet at the point of creating an example project, feel free to open an issue in the repository and describe your use case.
 We'll follow up with questions to better understand your needs.

 Your input and ideas are crucial in shaping the future development of Connect-Query.
 We appreciate your input and look forward to hearing from you.

-## Status

-This project is a beta: we rely on it in production, but we may make a few changes as we gather feedback from early adopters.
-Join us on [Slack](https://buf.build/links/slack) to stay updated on future releases.

 ## Legal